miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ## Bonus: Set a Wallpaper and Run Polybar

-After a new monitor is added it won't have any wallpaper by default.
-This is why in the configuration file after we setup our monitors we want to use some program such as [feh](https://feh.finalrewind.org/) to add a wallpaper.
+After a new monitor is added, it won't have any wallpaper by default.
+This is why in the configuration file after we set up our monitors we want to use some program such as [feh](https://feh.finalrewind.org/) to add a wallpaper.
 This can be done with the following snippet: